sudishna-debug/Arduino-Basics/Traffic-Light-System/README.md

 - Display com -> VCC and GND

-Code:
+💻 Code
 The Arduino program is available in:
 "Traffic_Light_System.ino"

-Project Images:
+📷 Project Images
 Actual circuit and testing photos will be added to the "images" folder.

-What I Learned:
+ 📚 What I Learned
 - Arduino digital output
 - Controlling multiple LEDs
 - Using "digitalWrite()"